How Bail Bonds Work

 A judge or magistrate setting bail, other than the amount called for in the bail schedule, must state on the record the reasons and address the issue of threats made against a victim or a witness.
 The court must also consider evidence offered by the detained person regarding ties to the community and ability to post bond.

+Bail Bonds are good for 1 year.
+The bail bond is renewable at the end of the year if the bail bond is not exonerated.
+When the bond is exonerated the bail agency will release the indemnity liability.
 Exoneration normally occurs when the proceedings are terminated in some way or on the return of the defendant to custody.
 If convicted, the defendant appears for sentencing.
-If sentenced to imprisonment, the defendant is committed to the custody of the sheriff, and the liability of the bail bond terminates.
+If sentenced to imprisonment the defendant is committed to the custody of the sheriff, and the liability of the bail bond terminates.

 A defendant who is convicted and given probation is released from custody, and the bail must be exonerated.